 Bones can be seen in situ and you can dig these out using a trowel.
 Molluscs can also be collected in situ.
 Check the base of the cliffs and along the edge of the river, where bones can get washed out and deposited or fall from the cliff.
 At the western end, London Clay is exposed on the foreshore.
 You can search the shingle in this area or take samples for wet sieving.
 Small seeds are often found.

-At the western end, London Clay is exposed on the foreshore, whereas Pleistocene deposits are found to the east.
+At the western end, London Clay is exposed on the foreshore, whereas Pleistocene deposits are found to the east, in interglacial deposits in the low cliffs on the north bank of the Stour estuary.

 Common sense should be used when collecting at all locations.
 Tide times should be noted, with collecting carried out on a retreating tide, if possible.